si3792/icough/README.md

 POST expects a a `time` field as well as `doctor` object field.
 Doctor objects are retrieved from /icough/doctors/.

-PUT is used to update appointment at /icough/appointments/id/ If the request comes from a doctor `state` field is expected, containing either 'A' or 'D'.
+PUT is used to update appointment at /icough/appointments/id/  where:
+a) If the request comes from a doctor `state` field is expected, containing either 'A' or 'D'.
-If the request comes from a patient, `time` field is expected.
+b) If the request comes from a patient, `time` field is expected.

 ### /icough/history/